tdjsnelling/orderbook/README.md

 * `uid`: the identifier of the user submitting the order
 * `side`: whether the order is buy (0) or sell (1)
-* `symbol`: the symbol or identifier of the item the order is for, e.g. 'BTC' or 'AAPL'
+* `symbol`: the symbol or identifier of the item the order is for, e.g. 'BTC/GBP' or 'AAPL'
 * `price`: the desired buy/sell price, in the smallest denomination.
 This field should not contain decimals

 To submit an order, a protobuf message must be assembled from the above fields, and then sent as a base64 string, using the `order` message type.